gherking/gherking/README.md

 If the method returns
  * `null`, then the given element will be deleted
  * an element, then the original element will be replaced with the returned one
- * (only for <sup>1</sup>) an element array, in case of event which process list element (i.e. tag, scenario, examples, step, background, scenario outline), then the original element will be replaced with the returned list
+ * (only for <sup>1</sup>) an element array, in case of an event which process list element (i.e., tag, scenario, examples, step, background, scenario outline), then the original element will be replaced with the returned list
  * nothing, the element won't be replaced

 ### Filter methods

-Every element (both single and list) in the AST can be filtered by using it's correspondent pre- or post filter methods.
+Every element (both single and list) in the AST can be filtered using its correspondent pre- or post- filter methods.
-A pre filter methods is applied before the processing of the event, the post applied after it.
+A pre-filter method is applied before processing the event; the post is applied after it.

-All filter methods receives the given element, it's parent and - if applicable - the index of the element.
+All filter methods receive the given element, its parent, and - if applicable - the element's index.
-If a filter method is set, the metod **must** return `true` if the element should be kept, otherwise the element will be discarded.
+If a filter method is set, the method **must** return `true` if the element should be kept; otherwise, the element will be discarded.
 If a filter method is not set, no filtering will happen on the given type of element.

 The following methods are available, to see exact signature of the given method, click on the name of it: